ericrommel/watermelonmarkets/README.md

     $ cd desired/path/
     $ git clone git@github.com:ericrommel/watermelonmarket.git/

 The next step is install the project's Python dependencies.
 Just like _Git_ if you still don't have it go to the [official site](http://python.org/) and get it done.
 You'll also need [Pip](https://pip.pypa.io/), same rules applies here.
-Another interesting tool that is not required but strongly recommended is [Pipenv](http://pipenv.readthedocs.io), it helps to manage dependencies and virtual environments.

 Installing with **Pip**: